VMF-541: Remainder of the war and occupation duty

 VMF(N)-541 continued flying combat air patrols from Peleliu.
 On 23 March 1945, a six-plane detachment and maintenance personnel were sent to Falalop Airfield to assist with local air interdiction after having been trained in nighttime dive bombing.
 The squadron was operating from both Peleliu and Falalop when the Japanese surrendered.
 The Falalop detachment returned to Peleliu on 28 August in anticipation of follow-on movement of the squadron.
 In September 1945 the squadron departed Peleliu for China.
-AFter a two-week stint on Okinawa, the advanced flight echelon arrived at Nanyuan Airfield on 8 October with all elements of the squadron arriving by 5 November.
+After a two-week stint on Okinawa, the advanced flight echelon arrived at Nanyuan Airfield on 8 October with all elements of the squadron arriving by 5 November.
 While in China the squadron was responsible for flying combat air patrols and reconnaissance flights.
 VMF(N)-541 returned to the United States in 1946 and was decommissioned on 30 April 1946.

 Reserve years

-After the war the squadron was reactivated in the reserves and originally based at Naval Air Station Birmingham, Alabama.
+After the war VMF-541 was reactivated in the reserves on June 5, 1949, at Naval Air Station Birmingham, Alabama.
 On 10 January 1951, VMF-541 personnel were assigned to extended active duty as part of the call up of reserves in support of the Korean War mobilization.
 On 4 March 1951, VMF(N)-541 was the first Marine Corps squadron to win the Pete Ross Safety Award, beating out 29 other Marine Corps squadrons.